marderlab/computers/README.md

 # computers
-A to-do list for computer work in the Marder Lab
+Issue tracker for computers in the marderlab